bozsahin/combinators-in-lisp/README.md

 and <code>(or false false) ==> (lam x (lam y x))</code>, which is <code>K</code>=false.

 Have a look at the examples in the repo for this.
-Last use of <code>noe</code> above just did the equivalent of
+Last use of <code>noe</code> above does the equivalent of
 <code>(or true false)</code>.

 You can check for equivalences too.
 For example <code>O=C B^2 B</code>, and you can check this by comparing: